 What This Bush Looks Like

-Growing Zones, Sun and Soil Needs, Plant Care Tips
+Growing Zones, Sun and Soil Needs, and Plant Care Tips

 Their slow growth rate means that Blue Star juniper shrubs hardly ever have to be pruned unless you are trying to fit them into an area with very little room.
 Along with certain types of wildflowers and native plants, this may be one of the lowest-maintenance plants you could possibly choose to grow in the landscape.
 Just make sure to water these dwarf evergreen shrubs properly their first year in the yard so that they can become established, then let them go!
 They are relatively drought-tolerant shrubs once mature.